 - Because I am more focused on me than her, I cannot be redemptive in her life.

-If this is true for any of us, then it begs the question: Do we want to be redemptive in the lives of those who have hurt us?
-If you do want to be a redemptive force in the life of someone who has hurt you, then there is only one thing for you to do: repent.
-Repentance would look like this:
+If this scenario is true for you, it begs the question: Do we want to be redemptive in the life of the person who hurt you?
+If you do want to be a redemptive force in someone who has hurt you, there is only one thing for you to do: repent.

 - She hurt me.

-- I am sad by this, but I see the LORD has given me a counter-intuitive Gospel opportunity.
+- I am sad by this, but I see the Lord has given me a counterintuitive gospel opportunity.

 - I am not going to make this about what I am not getting.

-- I am now positioned to receive God’s grace for my hurt, while being empowered by wisdom and courage to act redemptively toward her.
+- I am now positioned to receive God’s grace for my hurt while being empowered by wisdom and courage to act redemptively toward her.

 - How do you need to change regarding your thoughts about love?